jcubic/jquery.terminal/CONTRIBUTING.md

   on GitHub.
 Just click releases -> draft new release then pick the version and copy paste what's in CHANGELOG.md file.

+* When new release is done, issues that have `resovled` label are closed.

-* After you git confirmation that CI (travis) run successfully you can release to npm.
+* After you git confirmation that CI (travis) run successfully you can close issues labeled with `resolved` and release to npm.
 By calling:

 ```bash
 make publish